WindySha/windysha/README.md

 ### About me

-- 💼 Android development engineer at TikTok
+- 💼 Android development engineer

 - 📈 Specialized in Android reverse engineering, performance optimization and stability optimization